rehasantiago/News-website-scrapper/README.md

 # News-website-scraper

-Its a webscraper that scrapes more than thousand pages and writes the result in a file
+A webscraper that scrapes more than thousand pages and writes the result in a file